Can You Dig It? (The Mock Turtles song)

-"Can You Dig It?" is a 1991 single by English indie rock band the Mock Turtles that was featured on their 1990 album, Turtle Soup.
-It was originally the B-side to the song "Lay Me Down".
+"Can You Dig It?" is a song by English indie rock band the Mock Turtles, released as a single in 1991 from their debut album, Turtle Soup (1990).
+The song was originally the B-side to the single "Lay Me Down".
 It was released on Siren Records in all formats except for one of the seven-inch singles released in Europe where it was released by Virgin Records.

-"Can You Dig It?" reached number 18 on the UK Singles Charts and number 12 in Ireland in 1991.
+"Can You Dig It?" reached number 18 on the UK Singles Chart and number 12 in Ireland in 1991.
 In 2003, after the song was used in a 2002 Vodafone advertisement, it was remixed by Fatboy Slim and Simon Thornton and released again.
 The remix peaked at number 19 in the United Kingdom, number 34 in Ireland, number 40 in Greece and number 96 in the Netherlands.

 The single was dedicated to Alan Duffy, noting "shine on you crazy diamond" on the CD single sleeve.

 Background

 The name of the song came about after the Mock Turtles were asked for a name for a song for the B-side to "Lay Me Down" so that the sleeve art could be produced.
-Martin Coogan had been watching The Warriors which featured the rallying call, "Can you dig it?".
+Martin Coogan had been watching The Warriors, which featured the rallying call, "Can you dig it?".
 The name came first and then the band went off to write the song.
+Coogan told the NME that the song had been loosely based on the theme from a children's TV programme with ghosts and a pantomime horse.

+"Can You Dig It?" was the band's first release on Siren Records, and features a re-recording of the song, the original having been released on Turtle Soup in 1990, and as the B-side to "Lay Me Down".
+The group's drummer, Roland Kerridge, played the song's drum pattern on the Simmons SDX, whose MIDI data was transferred into the Notator sequencing software.
+With help from engineer Simon Zagorski-Thomas, the kick drum and snare backbeat were quantized and then 'humanized' (a feature which "randomized the timing and velocity of the MIDI data within a given 'window'"), and while the hi-hat and drum fills went unedited, some of their MIDI data was copied and pasted to, as Zargoski-Thomas describes, "adjust the narrative dynamic shape of the overall performance", noting that the big drum fill at the end originally came earlier in the song.